NCJECulver/ZPackScripts/README.md

 # MP/M and CP/Net Networking

-MP/M is a multi-user version of CP/M, while CP/Net is Digital Research's networking technology.
-Z80Pack uses TCP ports to facilitate network connections of CP/M-CP/Net clients to MP/M servers.
+CP/Net is Digital Research's networking technology; MP/M is Multiuser CP/M, which is capable of acting as a server in a CP/Net network.
+Z80Pack uses TCP ports to facilitate connections between vietualized CP/M clients and an MP/M server.

-_client_install_ and _server_install_ scripts automate the setup and port configuration of clients and servers under Z80Pack.
+_client_install_ and _server_install_ scripts automate setup and port configuration of clients and servers under Z80Pack.
 Running the scripts repeatedly will install additional clients and servers, which are by default configured as follows: